abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 By default, the GWPT matrix elements are computed at the energy of the incoming state $\varepsilon_\nk$.

 Other variables worth mentioning here are [[zcut]] and [[elph2_imagden]].
+[[zcut]] defines the imaginary shift in the denominator of the Green's function while [[elph2_imagden]] determines the imaginary shift of the denominator of the sum-over-states expression for the full first-order wavefunction.

 !!!
 Important